General Information About Granite

 Comparison With Other Materials in Terms of Price Range

-In comparison to other natural stones like marble or quartzite, white granite worktops are generally more affordable.
-This is largely due to the greater availability of the raw materials used in white granite, as opposed to the more exclusive and region-specific marble or quartzite.
-Typically, a basic grade of white granite is priced similarly to quartz or higher-end laminate options, but it is generally less expensive than marble or quartzite countertops.
+When compared to other natural stones like marble or quartzite, white granite worktops are usually cheaper.
+This is largely due to the raw material for white granite being more plentiful and accessible than the exclusive, region-specific marble or quartzite.
+A basic grade of white granite will be typically priced similar to quartz or upper-range laminates, but generally cheaper than a marble or quartzite countertop.